 Nitric oxide is a reactive free radical which acts as a biologic mediator in several processes, including neurotransmission, antimicrobial and antitumoral activities.
 Nitric oxide is synthesized from L-arginine by nitric oxide synthases.
 Variations in this gene are associated with susceptibility to coronary spasm.

-The T allele affects proteolytic cleavage of the enzyme, thereby reducing nitric oxide bioavailability in the blood vessel wall.
+The T allele affects the proteolytic cleavage of the enzyme, thereby reducing nitric oxide bioavailability in the blood vessel wall.
 As a result, it is associated with atherosclerosis, essential hypertension, end-stage renal disease, and preeclampsia.